 Sardinia is an island with a variety of landscapes.
 It has beautiful mountain ranges, and valleys in the island interior, also featuring an extensive coastline.

-It is also one of the most geologically ancient bodies of land in Europe, and as such, there are numerous historic features to see on the island.
+It is also one of the most geologically ancient bodies of land in Europe.
+As such, there are numerous historic features to see on the island.
 Prehistoric dwellings known as “nuraghi” are scattered throughout, one sure to encounter while in Sardinia.
 There are also islands branching off of Sardinia, featuring a mix of historic and modern travel destinations.

 Sardinia Aiports